tanushaggarwal/DataVoid/CONTRIBUTING.md

-# Contributing to PrivacyBlitz
+# Contributing to DataVoid

-Thank you for your interest in contributing to PrivacyBlitz! 🎉
+Thank you for your interest in contributing to DataVoid! 🎉

 ## How to Contribute

 ### Reporting Bugs

-1. Check if the bug has already been reported in [Issues](https://github.com/yourusername/privacyblitz/issues)
+1. Check if the bug has already been reported in [Issues](https://github.com/yourusername/datavoid/issues)
 2. If not, create a new issue with:
    - Clear title and description
    - Steps to reproduce